sagrd/sagrd.github.io/_zettels/misc/effectively-reading-research-paper.md

 	- Keywords (or hashtags)
 	- Abstract
 	- Summary of what the paper says and does, in your words:
-		- Problem, approach, methods, conclusions as stated by the authors
+		- Problem, Approach/Intuition, Implementation, conclusion as stated by the authors
 		- What did they thought of their own paper
 	- Summary of what you thought of the paper:
 		- Is it fundamentally sound?